 Yes, you can apply.
-We will attempt to offer some resource support during the year but because of the integrated schedule you will not be enrolled in a specific resource block.
+We will offer support during the year but because of the integrated schedule you will not be enrolled in a specific resource block.

 What if I’ve already completed a Grade 10 subject?

 All TREK students will be enrolled in 8 courses at PW.
 Students will complete another course in the place of the course that they have done.
 These courses will be taught by the TREK teachers and integrated into the program.
 Many students choose to do online courses to keep up with their previous accelerated programs.
 These online courses would be over and above the 8 courses in TREK.

 Are former TREK students at an academic disadvantage in Grade 11 or 12?

 No. Although we do not formally track students, informal evidence (principals lists, scholarships, university entrances) strongly suggests that TREK students do as well, or better than, their peers in Grades 11 & 12 (who did not complete the TREK Program).
 If anything, the program exposes TREK students to skills (self-discipline, self-confidence, independence, critical thinking) that serve them well in their future studies.

 I’m a French Immersion student interested in applying to TREK.
 How will I fulfill the 24 FI credits required to graduate with a bilingual dogwood?French Immersion students should speak with their current school counsellor to confirm requirements for the bilingual dogwood.